mainmatter/mainmatter.com/_posts/2021-01-29-web-animations-intro.md

   image: /assets/images/posts/2021-01-29-web-animations-intro/og-image.png
 ---

-Animations can be a useful tool to enhance user experience on the web.
+Animations can be a useful tool to enhance the user experience on the web.
 Aside from providing a pleasant visual experience, animations can aid in the user's understanding of elements appearing, moving and disappearing from a page.
 This blog post will provide a short overview of the status quo of animating the web